orthecreedence/cl-async/README.md

 as the async backend, which is a fast, stable, portable library for asynchronous IO (see my [notes on choosing Libevent](#libevent)).

-The main goal is to provide an experience that's close to javascript in how it handles asynchronous operations with ease, but with the speed and power of lisp.
+The main goal is to provide an experience that makes general asynchronous programming in lisp a delight instead of a chore.
 Portability and ease of use are favored over raw speed.

 *Please note that at the moment I consider this library BETA.
 I'm doing my best to solidify the API and eliminate any bugs. cl-async will most likely get a lot more fixes and changes once it's put into production, which should hopefully not be too far off.
 Stay tuned.*

+Also note that while the current style of this library is CPS, in the future a syntactic layer may be built on top of it using [cl-cont](http://common-lisp.net/project/cl-cont/) or futures.
+For now, you're stuck with nested callback HELL >:)

 The documentation is split into a few main sections.